wallymathieu/auctions-api-csharp/src/Auctions.Infrastructure/Models/README.md

 Due to the separation you can also avoid accidentally exposing secret information such as bidder or seller information not intended for all users of the API.

+You could view the raw domain model as being what an administrator should be able to see.

 ## AutoMapper

 Read the [usage guide](https://www.jimmybogard.com/automapper-usage-guidelines/).
 Please note that everything is not a